-SEC files complaint against Tesla’s Elon Musk
+SEC seeks to oust Tesla CEO Elon Musk over go-private tweet

-DETROIT (AP) — U.S. securities regulators have filed a complaint against Tesla CEO Elon Musk alleging that he made false and misleading statements about plans to take the company private in August.
+DETROIT (AP) — U.S. securities regulators are asking a federal court to oust Tesla Inc. CEO Elon Musk, alleging in a complaint that he committed securities fraud with false statements about plans to take the company private.

 The Securities and Exchange Commission says in the complaint filed Thursday that Musk falsely claimed in an Aug.
-7 statement on Twitter that funding was secured to take the company private at $420 per share.
+7 statement on Twitter that funding was secured to take the company private at $420 per share, a substantial premium over the price at the time.

 The complaint filed in the U.S. District Court in Manhattan says that Musk had not discussed or confirmed key deal terms including price with any funding source.
+It also asks for an order enjoining Musk from making false and misleading statements along with repayment of any gains as well as civil penalties.

-The commission is asking the court for an order that would stop Musk from being “an officer or director” of any public company.
-The SEC also seeks an order enjoining Musk from making false and misleading statements along with repayment of any gains as well as civil penalties.
+“Corporate officers hold positions of trust in our markets and have important responsibilities to shareholders,” Steven Peikin, co-director of the SEC’s Enforcement Division, said in a statement.
+“An officer’s celebrity status or reputation as a technological innovator does not give license to take those responsibilities lightly.”

 Most Read Business Stories